This page is designed to answer the following questions:

 - 2.1 Explain how legislation, policy and codes of practice relating to equality, diversity and discrimination apply to own work role (Level 3 Diploma in Adult Care, Promote equality and inclusion in care settings)

-As a care worker and an employee, you should have an awareness and a basic understanding of the legislation and codes of practice that relate to equality, diversity and discrimination.
+As a care worker and an employee, you should have an awareness and a basic understanding of the legislation, policy and codes of practice that relate to equality, diversity and discrimination.

-- The Equality Act 2010 makes it unlawful for individuals to treated differently because of their differences.
-It states nine protected characteristics that are safeguarded from discrimination. they are:
+- The Equality Act 2010 makes it unlawful for individuals to treated unfairly because of their differences.
+It states nine protected characteristics that can not be used as a reason to treat someone unfavourably.
+They are:

 - Sexual orientation